HandsOnDataViz/book/docs/HandsOnDataViz.md

 -   tell 2nd data insight—show evidence—why it matters
 -   …and so forth toward your summary conclusion

-But it’s your job to organize your data story in the way that makes sense *to your audience*, who most likely will be viewing all of this content for the first time.
-While there is no one way to tell a story, consider this advice to avoid making rookie mistakes.
-First, tell us the problem and question *before* you offer an answer, because our brains expect to hear them in that order.
-Second, summarize each insight *before* you show us the supporting evidence, because once again, reversing the normal sequence makes it harder for us to follow your argument.
-Finally, make sure that your research question and key insights are *aligned* with one another, since your audience will be confused if you ask one question, but answer a different one.
+As the storyteller, it’s your job to organize your data narrative in the way that makes sense *to your audience*, who most likely will be viewing all of this content for the first time.
+While there is no one way to tell a story, consider this advice to avoid making rookie mistakes:

+-   Tell us the problem and question *before* you offer an answer, because our brains expect to hear them in that order.
+-   Summarize each insight *before* you show us the supporting evidence, because once again, reversing the normal sequence makes it harder for us to follow your argument.
+-   Make sure that your research question and key insights are *aligned* with one another, since your audience will be confused if you ask one question, but answer a different one.
 It’s perfectly normal to tweak or fully revise the wording of your research question after you’ve dug deep into the data, because sometimes you don’t really know what you’re looking for until you’ve discovered it.

 Now you should have a clearer sense of how a storyboard helps you to bring together narrative and data.
 In the next section, you’ll learn how